How long would you miss me when I pass away?

 We are doing and planning things for the future.
 We are not giving considerations to the possibility of our deaths in plannings.
 We are pretending as if we are immortal.

-We may not be here when plans are executed, we may not see results.
+Even we accomplish our plans, we may not be here to see results.
+We build a house but will not live there long.
 The world will go on without us.
 Some of us will not be part of it